kokolegorille/app/README.md

 ### Nginx

-The last part is to configure Nginx.
+The last part is to install and configure Nginx.

 ```bash
 $ sudo apt-get install nginx